venkateshkadalii/venkateshkadalii/README.md

 Flutter Developer and Android Native Developer
 ----------------------------------------------

-- 💻 Working as a Flutter Developer.
+- 💻 Working as a React and Flutter Developer.
 - ⚾ Playing with [Flutter](https://flutter.dev) since 2019
 - ✉️  You can contact me at [venkatesh.vk999@gmail.com](mailto:venkatesh.vk999@gmail.com)
-- 🧠  I'm learning ReactJS
+- 🧠  I'm NodeJS

 ### Languages and Tools